-Course Description May 2011:
+Course Description May 2012:

 We will examine issues of institutional and public policy, professional ethics, and bioethics.
-The issues raise questions about who has the right to decide, and about the criteria which decision-makers may use in making ethical decisions.
+The issues raise questions about who has the right to decide.
+They also raise questions about the criteria which decision-makers may use in making ethical decisions.